Secure CheckoutPersonal information is secured with SSL technology.

 interaction designers, industrial designers, user experience practitioners, information architects, graphic designers, interface designers, user experience managers, design managers

 Section One / Understanding Interaction Design

-Chapter One: Multiple Roots, and an Uncertain Future
+Chapter 1: Multiple Roots, and an Uncertain Future

 Section Two / Connecting People, Emotions and Technology

-Chapter Three: A process for Thinking about People
+Chapter 3: A Process for Thinking About People